jean-fernandez-imt/DC-Motor-Monitor/README.md

 - [ ]  Add connection validation functionalities.
 - [ ]  Being able to pass user-defined speed data to the server.
-- [ ]  Implement PID control to the motor.
+- [ ]  Implement PID control for the motor.
 - [ ]  Connect the motor (or motors) to a more complex device.

 ## Conclusions 📕